-Since his debut, Fati has become the second youngest first-team debutant in Barca’s history, the youngest player to score at the Camp Nou, the youngest Barca player to score and assist in the same game in the La Liga history and the youngest ever scorer in the Champions League.
+Since his debut, Fati has become the second youngest first-team debutant in Barca’s history, the youngest player to have scored for the club's senior team, the youngest Barca player to score and assist in the same game in the La Liga history and the youngest ever scorer in the Champions League.

 Willem Geubbels (Winger)

-Having scored 12 goals in 21 games in France's youth teams up to under-18 level, Geubbels made his Ligue 1 debut last season at the age 16, becoming the first young footballer born in the 21st century to play in Ligue 1 and the 5th youngest player to have ever played in the French top-tier league.
+Having scored 12 goals in 21 games in France's youth teams up to under-18 level, Geubbels made his Ligue 1 debut in 2017-18 season at the age 16, becoming the first young footballer born in the 21st century to play in Ligue 1 and the 5th youngest player to have ever played in the French top-tier league.